gracelang/language/spec.md

 initialise all transitively imported modules in depth-first order, thus executing the "main" module _last_, after all its dependencies are loaded.
-Each individual module is loaded only once, the first time it is reached: importing the same module name results in the same module object.
+Each individual module is loaded only once, the first time it is reached: importing the same module name again results in the same module object.

 Circular module dependencies are errors.